 Special Sponsorship Program: The Barton Historical Society has a special sponsorship program for Barton families who are not already known to be represented in the Barton DNA Project.
-You may order a 37 marker test for $100, (or £70 UK or 75 Euros) This is less than 2/3 of the regular project price.
+You may receive a 37 marker test for $100.
+This is less than 2/3 of the regular project price.
 Contact Terry to confirm eligibility and make the arrangements.

 The Barton DNA project is ongoing, with much more to learn.
 We started in the spring of 2001 and are still having fun.
 Join us in Phase 6, as we try to understand the heritage and genetic connections of every Barton family - no matter where they are from.